-CHECK BACK FOR UPDATED INFORMATION ON UBA5 AND OTHER RARE DISEASES RESEARCH PROJECTS
+KEEP CHECKING BACK FOR UPDATED INFORMATION ON UBA5 AND OTHER RARE DISEASES RESEARCH PROJECTS

 The main focus of the Foundation is to find a researcher or a research group that will specifically look at the UBA5 gene mutation/variance.
 We are also looking to support research for dystonia and epilepsy.
-We are currently enrolled with a Boston Children's Hospital Research group snd are speaking with the Boston Children's Trust on what specific area they will research for the funds we want to provide.
-The challenge is this is so rare that most don't want to research something that only affects 25-30 people.
-They are recommending a broader scope of dystonia or epilepsy.

 Through Austin's story and other approved children with UBA5 we will raise awareness for those with rare and genetic diseases and educate the public on the various types of diseases.
 Genetic rare diseases are the main focus for everything we do.
 Continue working with Boston Children's and others to research specifically for the UBA5 gene mutation and other genetic mutations.
 Research may also be on specific areas like dystonia or epilepsy.
 Research is needed for better medicines, improved testing and coordination of getting a diagnosis.
 Change is needed for improved medical care plans for patients with complex rare diseases, increased local home care resources for nursing, therapy and medical supplies.